particle-iot/docs/src/content/reference/firmware.md

 When system threading is disabled:

 - The application may stop executing intermittently when the wifi or cloud connection goes offline
 - The application does not run during WiFi setup mode.
-This can be detected by checking the result of `WiFi.listening()` on a timer interrupt.
+That the system is in WiFi setup mode can be detected by checking the result of `WiFi.listening()` on a timer interrupt.
 - The application does not run during over-the-air or over-the-wire firmware updates
 - Cloud functions registered with `Spark.function()` execute in-between invocations of `loop()` or when the application calls `Spark.process()`.
 - The system mode influences when the application setup() and loop() function are called in relation to the cloud connection state.